1947 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1. 1947 DDO FS-101

-The 1947 Double Die Obverse error (DDO FS-101) occurs when the working die receives multiple impressions from the master die, each with a slight deviation, resulting in a distinctive “ghosting” effect on the letters and other design elements.
+The 1947 Doubled Die Obverse error — catalogued as FS-101 in the Fivaz-Stanton (Cherry Pickers’ Guide) variety reference — occurs when the working die received multiple impressions from the master hub at slightly different angles during production.
+This creates a “ghosting” effect on the obverse design elements.

 1947 DDO FS-101 (RD) Price/Grade Chart